How Old Was Smokey The Bear When He Died

 Integrating Science and Technology

-These tools help to optimize resource allocation and to ensure that wildfire prevention efforts are focused on the areas where they will have the greatest impact.
+These tools help to optimize resource allocation and to see to it that wildfire prevention efforts are focused on the areas where they will have the greatest impact.
 By integrating science and technology into its campaigns, Smokey Bear's message is becoming more data-driven and effective.

 Tips and Expert Advice